Bibo-Joshi/ptbstats/CONTRIBUTING.rst

 4. **When your feature is ready to merge, create a pull request.**

-   - Go to your fork on GitLab, select your branch from the dropdown menu, and click "New merge request".
+   - Go to your fork on github, select your branch from the dropdown menu, and click "New merge request".

    - Add a descriptive comment explaining the purpose of the branch.
 This will tell the reviewer what the purpose of the branch is.